apeck12/mlflow_denoiset/TUTORIAL.md

 # MLflow Model Packaging Tutorial

-This tutorial describes how to package a model as an MLflow model, with explanations and code examples for a simple PyTorch-based model.
+This tutorial describes how to package a ML model as an MLflow model, with explanations and code examples for a simple PyTorch-based model.

 It does not cover how to train a model using a ML framework, such as PyTorch, and assumes a model has already been trained and saved to the local filesystem.